Famed Ukrainian medic describes 'hell' of Russian captivity - NewsBreak

 “They are all I think about,” she said.
 “Every time I grab a cup of coffee or light a cigarette, my conscience pains me because they can’t.”

 Taira, 53, is one of thousands of Ukrainians believed to have been taken prisoner by Russian forces.
-Mariupol’s mayor said recently that 10,000 people from his city alone have disappeared either by capture or while trying to flee.
-The Geneva Conventions single out medics, both military and civilian, for protection “in all circumstance. ”
+The Geneva Conventions single out medics, both military and civilian, for protection “in all circumstance.”

 Taira is an outsized personality in Ukraine, famed for her work training field medics and instantly recognizable by her shock of blond hair and the tattoos that circle both arms.
 Her release was announced by Ukrainian President Volodymyr Zelenskyy.